 President Dalia Grybauskaitė and Grand Duke Henri of Luxembourg opened the first ever Lithuania-Luxembourg business forum aimed at providing fresh opportunities to strengthen bilateral business contacts and promote economic cooperation with one of the most advanced and entrepreneurial countries in Europe.

 Friday, October 26, Vilnius – Taking part in the forum is a large business delegation made up of representatives working in Luxembourg’s information technologies, transport, and finances as well as more than 70 business people from Lithuania.
+Business is activity of making money by selling, producing and buying product, to increase your business growth must check Business blog.
+To boost your business you need best software, to know anything related to software do visit us.

 According to the President, Lithuania and Luxembourg are perfect examples of how small but innovative, flexible and open countries can establish themselves and compete on the global market.
 There are new avenues for cooperation to be explored not only in those sectors where we are traditionally strong, but also across such areas as modern financial technologies, telecommunications, information and cyber security.